opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-Using this scroll ID, you get results in batches of 10000 as long as the search context is still open.
-Typically, the scroll ID does not change between requests.
-But it could change, so make sure you always use the latest scroll ID.
+Using this scroll ID, you get results in batches of 10,000 as long as the search context is still open.
+Typically, the scroll ID does not change between requests, but it *can* change, so make sure to always use the latest scroll ID.
 If the next scroll request is not sent within the set search context, the results are not returned.

 If you expect billions of results, use a sliced scroll.
-Slicing allows you to perform multiple scroll operations for the same request but in parallel.
+Slicing allows you to perform multiple scroll operations for the same request, but in parallel.
 Set the ID and the maximum number of slices we can have for this scroll:

 ```json